gill876/pattoo-shared/docs/agents.rst

 JSON Formatting for pattoo-agents
 ---------------------------------

-Agents sends data as key-value pairs from multiple sources.
+Agents send data as key-value pairs from multiple sources.
 Rather than repeating each key-value pair, there is a normalization process that eliminates duplication to reduce the amount of data that needs to be sent and stored in caches.

 This is an example of what that data looks like: